How To Pierce Your Ears Yourself

 And there you have it… that’s how to pierce your ears at home!

 TIP: I cleaned my newly pierced ears twice a day with an antibacterial soap or spray.
-I also rotated the earrings while they were in my ears.
+I also rotated the earrings by turning them while they were in my ears.
 (This just helps with the piercing as it heals.)
 I left my earrings in for about 6 weeks after we pierced them before I began changing out my earrings.

 More Tips To Safely Do Ear Piercings At Home